 TTJ stands for Text-to-join, which is a great tool that allows someone to text a keyword you specify from their phone and get connected with one of your groups.
 This is where you get to set the keyword of your choosing.
 Each church or organization on flocknote gets one free keyword.
 Additional keywords are $4/month.

 We've got a great in-depth help article where you can learn more about text to join.
-You can find that article here or at the bottom of the page in the 'Related Articles' section.
+You can find that article at the bottom of the page in the 'Related Articles' section.

-The Welcome Message is a short message that is automatically sent out to any new subscribers to your Group.
-By default, the Welcome Message is off for each Group and will be displayed with our greyed out sample text (as pictured in the screen shot above).
-This message is plain text, but we'll be adding more options to jazz it up soon!
+The Welcome Email Message is a short message that is automatically emailed out to any new subscribers to your a particular group.
+By default, the Welcome Message is off for each group and will be displayed with our greyed out sample text (as pictured in the screenshot above).

-Clicking this button will display a little snippit of HTML that you can put on your website to embed a registration form for flocknote.
-That way people can get connected to your Group without ever having to leave your website!
+Clicking this button will display a little snippet of HTML that you can put on your website to embed a registration form for flocknote.
+That way people can get connected to your entire network or an individual group without ever having to leave your website!

 Your Group URL will take you directly to the group you are working with if you are already logged in to Flocknote.
 As mentioned above in number 2, the shortened name at the end of the URL is also used as the 'From' address when you send text messages.